Want to think like Einstein? Use these brain boosters to increase your brainpower.

 Learn to convincingly argue every side of an argument.
 Critical thinkers will look at the entire picture and use systematic thinking to identify, analyze, and solve problems.

 Who would’ve thought that chewing gum is a way to help increase your brainpower?

-A study conducted in 2011 at the St. Lawrence University discovered that if you chew gum for several minutes, you boost your short-term memory for a small period of time (15-20 minutes).
+A study conducted in 2011 at St. Lawrence University discovered that if you chew gum for several minutes, you boost your short-term memory for a small period of time (15-20 minutes).

 Break out the Juicy Fruit!

 Just make sure it’s the book that is upside down and not you.

 Water enhances the brain’s electrochemical activity.
 Dehydration slows it, leading to cognitive problems.

 Same with reading a book upside down, turn the pictures in your home upside down for a while.
 Allow your brain to adjust to this new perspective.

 Doodle and draw visual notes or solutions to problems instead of using numbers or text.

 Try to mentally estimate the passage of time.
 Not only does it help increase your brain power, but it helps with attention and memory.

-A study conducted at the University of California-Irvine found a temporary spike in IQ in students after they listening to Mozart.
+A study conducted at the University of California-Irvine found a temporary spike in IQ in students after they listened to Mozart.
 Weird but true.

 This is perhaps the easiest way to increase brain power.
 Naps help reduce sleepiness and improve your thinking, reasoning, or remembering.